 - Work Management Platforms for vacation tracking and illness reporting, such as Smartsheet

 - Enterprise Resource Planning (ERP) Systems for interdepartmental processes, such as Sage

-- Human Resources Management Systems (HRMS) for payroll, benefits, and more, such as Oracle Fusion
+- Human Resources Management Systems (HRMS) for payroll, benefits, and more, such as Oracle Fusion or Core HR

 2. Hire Strategically with Your Core Values